Bringing people to the table to look honestly at student data

 Greater together than alone

 From its start, the Commit!
 Partnership went big.
-Following a visit to StrivePartnership in 2011, they received an Annie E. Casey Foundation grant and began its relationship with StriveTogether.
+Following a visit to StrivePartnership in 2011, they received an Annie E. Casey Foundation grant and began a relationship with StriveTogether.
 The initial steering committee determined that the partnership’s scope would be Dallas County and established 11 community-wide indicators.

 Today, the Commit!
-Partnership has 15 full-time staff and a couple dedicated volunteers.
-It brings together more than 15 early childhood providers, more than 20 K-12 districts and schools, 10 post-secondary institutions and more than 40 philanthropic funders, along with numerous parent and teacher groups, business organizations, civic leaders, and nonprofit and faith-based organizations.
+Partnership has 15 full-time staff and a couple of dedicated volunteers.
+It brings together more than 15 early childhood providers, more than 20 K-12 districts and schools, 10 postsecondary institutions and more than 40 philanthropic funders, along with numerous parent and teacher groups, business organizations, civic leaders, and nonprofit and faith-based organizations.

 The Commit!
 Partnership also convenes a Leadership Council, seven Support Councils spanning the cradle-to-career continuum, and four Action Networks focused on kindergarten readiness, early literacy, early math, and college access and success.